schacon/example/README.md

 Example Repository Readme
 =========================

-This is an example repository, here for a tutorial.
+This is the README for this project, which houses a classy octocat.